mims-harvard/ProCyon/procyon/evaluate/README.md

 each dataset, with the exact metrics varying by task type.
 For more details on how performance metrics are computed per task, please refer to the Methods section of our publication.

+## Adding new models
+If you're interested in adding a new model to the evaluation framework, great!
+We're excited to see comparisons to additional approaches.

+To integrate a new model in the framework, all one needs to do is implement their approach in a way that abides by the abstract class definitions for [retrieval](https://github.com/mims-harvard/ProCyon/blob/main/procyon/evaluate/framework/retrieval.py#51), [question-answering](https://github.com/mims-harvard/ProCyon/blob/main/procyon/evaluate/framework/qa.py#21), or [captioning](https://github.com/mims-harvard/ProCyon/blob/main/procyon/evaluate/framework/caption.py#21) depending on what types of tasks your new model is capable of performing.

+The integrations can be fairly shallow wrappers of much larger models, as can be seen in our ProCyon wrappers defined [here](https://github.com/mims-harvard/ProCyon/blob/main/procyon/evaluate/framework/procyon.py).

+Once your classes are complete, all one needs to do is add the model classes to the set of available models [here](https://github.com/mims-harvard/ProCyon/blob/main/procyon/evaluate/framework/core.py#L68).